Weight pulling: Objectives

 Weight pull matches start with either an empty cart or sled or at low weights.
 Carts may be placed on dirt, carpet or even rails.
 Dogs are sorted into classes by weight and then fitted with a specially constructed freighting harness designed to distribute the weight and minimize the chance of injury.
 At the start of a round, dogs are asked to pull the car or 16 feet within a set time frame.
 Dogs who successfully complete the round are eligible to go on to the next round.
 At the completion of each round, additional weight is added to the vehicle.
 The winner of each class is the dog who pulls the most weight.

-While historically associated with freighting and carting dog breeds, today's weight pull competitions are open to any dog regardless of breed, size or gender.
+While historically associated with freighting and carting dog breeds, today's weight pull competitions are open to any dog regardless of breed, size or sex.